Class ZCL_LLM_CALL_LOGGER

 - Uses

-for in-memory test doubles - Complete isolation between test cases via
+CL_OSQL_TEST_ENVIRONMENTfor in-memory test doubles - Complete isolation between test cases via

-- Verifies parameter handling through test-specific entry structures
+CLEAR_DOUBLES() - Verifies parameter handling through test-specific entry structures

 Performance Considerations: